lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 Every night, since a week, drums can be heard in the distance.

 After 45 minutes we arrive at the farmstead.
-We beach
+We beach the boat, and make sure it's secure enough so it doesn't drift away.
 # Loot: